 Difference Between Verification and Validation

-The main difference between verification and validation is that Verification is focused on making sure system-level requirements are met, while Validation focuses on making sure the system is performing the way it was designed and intended.
+The main difference between verification and validation is that Verification focuses on ensuring system-level requirements are met.
+In contrast, Validation focuses on ensuring the system performs the way it was designed and intended.

 - Verification process includes checking documents, design, code, and program